This is part of the Brennan Center's work on H.R.1 - Democracy Reform.

 - Illinois passed a law expanding ballot access for voters in county jails.

 - Arizona, Georgia, Kansas, and Virginia all passed laws requiring election officials to notify and or/permit voters to cure deficiencies in their absentee ballots.
+This brings the total list of such states to nineteen.

 Ending partisan gerrymandering